 Retailers know that colors affect mood and emotions.
 Fast-food restaurants usually have sharp, vivid colors, whereas clothing stores and other places where lingering is encouraged typically have cooler colors.

 As laboratories go through changes and expansions over time, adjacencies, layouts and head counts typically depart from the ideal.
 Even new lab owners/operators need to consider space constraints, equipment utilization, collaboration, safety, sequence and the variability and uncertainty that comes with lab environments.
 CRB has developed workflow centric lab design that employs operational improvement principles to eliminate bottlenecks.
-Using tools and techniques, such as simulations, cluster analyses, spaghetti mapping and artificial intelligence, a corporate laboratory in the Midwest saw an improvement in utilization by nearly 30 percent.
+Using tools and techniques, such as simulations, cluster analyses, spaghetti mapping and artificial intelligence, we helped a corporate laboratory in the Midwest achieve an improvement in utilization by nearly 30 percent.

-While large, open labs can cause distractions, research confirms that some proximity, up to 35 feet, has a positive impact on collaboration among researchers.9 Moreover, it helps if the researchers are on the same floor, which illustrates that passive contacts, or chance “collisions,” outside of the lab are where collaborations begin.10 Thus, a mixture of open and closed spaces provides the optimal environment for researchers with differing needs and personalities to do their most productive work.
+While large, open labs can cause distractions, research confirms that some proximity, up to 35 feet, has a positive impact on collaboration among researchers.
+Moreover, it helps if the researchers are on the same floor, which illustrates that passive contacts, or chance “collisions,” outside of the lab are where collaborations begin.
+Thus, a mixture of open and closed spaces provides the optimal environment for researchers with differing needs and personalities to do their most productive work.

 Can design influence productivity in the lab?
 Yes, it certainly can.
 By creating places where people can and want to spend time and enabling the connections that improve discovery, laboratories will operate at optimal productivity.